SAGE: A Search-AuGmented Evaluation of Large Language Models on Free-Form QA

-Following the approach from~\citet{liu2023g}, we implement a reference-free baseline where the judge LLM evaluates candidate answers based solely on the question-answer pair, without access to external tools or reference answers.
+Following~\citet{liu2023g}, we implement a reference-free baseline in which the judge LLM evaluates candidate answers based solely on the question--answer pair, without access to external tools or reference answers.
 The judge relies entirely on its pre-trained knowledge to determine factual correctness.
-This baseline isolates the impact of tool augmentation in TALE by maintaining the same judge model while removing the evidence retrieval mechanism.
+This baseline isolates the impact of search augmentation in SAGE by holding the judge model fixed and removing only the evidence-retrieval mechanism.

-\subsubsection{Human Evaluation}
+\subsubsection{Human evaluation}

-We recruited three graduate researchers with expertise in natural language processing to evaluate model outputs on AmbigQA and HotpotQA.
-Annotators were presented with input questions, corresponding reference answers, and anonymized model responses in a randomized order to prevent position or model identity bias.
-Each response was evaluated using a binary scoring system: \textbf{1 (``True'')} for responses that accurately aligned with the reference answers and demonstrated contextual relevance, and \textbf{0 (``False'')} for responses that deviated from these criteria.

-\paragraph{Evaluation Rationale} Due to budget and resource constraints, we focused our human evaluation on AmbigQA and HotpotQA.
-These datasets were chosen because they represent challenging real-world scenarios involving multi-hop reasoning and ambiguous question-answering, making them ideal for assessing TALE’s effectiveness.
-Evaluating additional datasets would have significantly increased the time and cost of human annotations.

-Furthermore, we evaluated 300 randomly sampled instances from each dataset, resulting in 600 samples per model across the two tasks.
-With three candidate models, the total number of samples evaluated was resulted in 1,800.
-Conducting large-scale human evaluation beyond this would incur substantial annotation costs and additional cognitive load on annotators.
-By limiting the sample size, we maintained a balance between evaluation comprehensiveness and resource efficiency.
+The main setup including annotators, randomization, and the binary 1/0 scoring scheme is described in \S\ref{sec:experiments}.
+Here we add the budgetary rationale and the full annotator guidelines.

+\paragraph{Scale and rationale.} We limit human evaluation to AmbigQA and HotpotQA because these datasets best exercise SAGE's core use case (ambiguous or multi-hop questions) and because extending to all five datasets would have significantly increased annotation cost.
+For each of the two tasks we evaluate 300 instances per candidate model, and we evaluate three candidate models, for a total of $2 \times 300 \times 3 = 1{,}800$ annotated judgments.

 \paragraph{Evaluation Guidelines} To ensure consistent assessments, annotators followed the guidelines inspired by established evaluation protocols.
 Annotators were instructed to evaluate responses based on the following principles: